 Even Mishima liked her stuff too, but Nagaike forgets to mention which works.
 Predictably the Japanese literary establishment went head over heels about the “daddy” novel and completely ignored with frosty silence the other stuff.
-Well with reason; the works are full of violent homo-ish s+m fantasies which amazingly re-create the Freudian “boy is being beaten” story as the female main character’s masturbation fantasies.
+Well with reason; the works are full of violent homo-ish s+m fantasies which amazingly re-create the Freudian “boy is being beaten” story as the woman main character’s masturbation fantasies.
 The theory stuff from the first chapter gets trotted out again.
 One could argue that the Freudian theory stuff is the official safe way to handle this kind of squick – One of the stories feature a sadistic fantasy wherein a man whips a small boy to death on the orders of an unseen woman.
 High lit as an excuse for some vicious squick!

 Now it can take only a split second to recognize that to try to tease some societal insight (or even personal insight about the writer), out of this is a fool’s errand.
 The idea of the theme of a high lit novel’s “hook” as being a perfect descriptor of a societal problem is dangerous and sloppy.
 Of course the stories are written like that – that is how writers make a story hang together!
 DUH!